Transition from GCSE to A Level Mathematics

 Spreadsheets and graphing technology, such as Geogebra and Desmos, can be used for the following:

-- Graphing: Learners should use graphing software to investigate families of curves.
+- Graphing: Students could use graphing software to investigate families of curves.

-- Computer Algebra Software: Learners should use software to generate graphs and geometric diagrams, to evaluate derivatives and integrals, to solve equations, to perform symbolic manipulation and as an investigative problem solving tool.
+- Computer algebra software: Students could use software to generate graphs and geometric diagrams, to evaluate derivatives and integrals, to solve equations, to perform symbolic manipulation and as an investigative problem-solving tool.

-- Spreadsheets: Learners should use spreadsheet software to investigate numerical methods, sequences and series, for modelling in statistics and mechanics, and to generate tables of values for functions.
+- Spreadsheets: Students could use spreadsheet software to investigate numerical methods, sequences and series, for modelling in statistics and mechanics, and to generate tables of values for functions.

-- Statistics: Learners should use spreadsheets or statistical software to generate tables and diagrams, and to perform standard statistical calculations.
+- Statistics: Students could use spreadsheets or statistical software to generate tables and diagrams, and to perform standard statistical calculations.

-- Mechanics: Learners should use spreadsheet software and computer algebra software for modelling, including kinematics and projectiles.
+- Mechanics: Learners could use spreadsheet software and computer algebra software for modelling, including kinematics and projectiles.

-Students would benefit from gaining some confidence with these software before starting the course.
+Students would benefit from gaining some confidence with graphing software before starting the course.

 5. The Large Data Set